Forget Justin Bieber, in South Korea, StarCraft superstars reign supreme in the eyes of tweens. Don’t believe me? Behold:

 Fraley, et al. v.
 Facebook, Inc., et al class action

-Another class action lawsuit out of California, Fraley, et al. v.
-Facebook, Inc. is another Internet marketing law-related class action suit.
-The case dealt with the alleged “misappropriation” of Facebook users’ names and likeness in “sponsored story” advertisements.
-Plaintiffs first filed the case in March 2011 and Judge Lucy H. Koh presided.
+Another marketing class action lawsuit out of California, Fraley, et al. v.
+Facebook dealt with alleged “misappropriation” of Facebook users’ names and images in “sponsored story” advertisements.
+Plaintiffs first filed the case in March 2011.
+Judge Lucy H. Koh presided.

-Judge Koh eventually granted Facebook’s motion, but only in part; the plaintiffs were allowed to continue.
-Miraculously, however, in May 2012, right before the certification hearing and just after Facebook went public, the two parties reached a settlement in which 10 non-profits would get $10 million to establish a privacy and online advertising research project.
-Facebook also agreed that users could have more control over their appearances in advertisements.
+Judge Koh eventually granted Facebook’s motion, but only in part; the plaintiffs continued.
+Miraculously, however, in May 2012, right before the certification hearing and just after Facebook went public, the two parties reached a settlement: 10 non-profits would get $10 million to establish a “privacy in advertising” research project.
+Facebook also agreed gave users more control over their appearances in advertisements.

-Interestingly, Koh recused herself from the case one day before the settlement was scheduled to be heard and was replaced by Richard G. Seeborg.
-He ultimately denied settlement.
-Seeborg took issue with the “propriety of a settlement that provides no monetary relief directly to class members.”
+Interestingly, Koh recused herself from the case one day before the settlement was scheduled.
+Richard G. Seeborg assumed the case.
+He ultimately denied settlement, taking issue with the “propriety of a settlement that provides no monetary relief directly to class members.”
 He also didn’t understand how the parties arrived at the $10M figure.
-Moreover, the “clear sailing” proposal that would allow plaintiff attorneys to collect $10M from court unopposed didn’t sit well with Seeborg.
+Moreover, the “clear sailing” proposal that would allow attorneys to collect $10M from the court, unopposed, didn’t sit well with Seeborg.